isc-projects/bind9/doc/arm/general.rst

 :rfc:`7830` - A. Mayrhofer. *The EDNS(0) Padding Option.* May 2016.
 [13]

+:rfc:`8078` - O. Gudmundsson and P. Wouters. *Managing DS Records from the Parent via CDS/CDNSKEY.* March 2017.
+[22]

 :rfc:`8080` - O. Sury and R. Edmonds. *Edwards-Curve Digital Security Algorithm (EdDSA) for DNSSEC.* February 2017.

+:rfc:`8880` - S. Cheshire and D. Schinazi. *Special Use Domain Name 'ipv4only.arpa'.* August 2020.

 :rfc:`8482` - J. Abley, O. Gudmundsson, M. Majkowski, and E. Hunt. *Providing Minimal-Sized Responses to DNS Queries That Have QTYPE=ANY.* January 2019.